-The CB3 committee responsible for coming up with a plan for the redevelopment of the Seward Park Urban Renewal Area (SPURA) got back to work last week.
-Chairman David McWater (pictured) led the group in a conversation about largely uncontroversial urban design issues, pushing the most contentious topics into the background.
+The Community Board 3 panel responsible for coming up with a plan for the redevelopment of the Seward Park Urban Renewal Area (SPURA) got back to work last week.
+Chairman David McWater led the group in a conversation about largely uncontroversial urban design issues, pushing the most contentious topics into the background.
 Last month, he threatened to suspend the talks, raising concerns about a protest organized by affordable housing advocates on the committee.
 Having agreed to restart them, McWater vowed to focus first on the areas of agreement, as a way of building trust and a spirit of collaboration.
 The debate about affordable housing, the subject that has derailed so many other SPURA plans, will not be taken up until the end of the process, he said.

 The committee has already come up with a set of guiding principles for redevelopment.
 Now they’re beginning work on a more specific master plan.
 SPURA consists of 10 parcels on either side of Delancey Street, adjacent to the Williamsburg Bridge.
 Among the decisions ahead for the committee: the height of the buildings, the uses (residential, retail, offices, civic facilities), the amount of open space, etc.

-Towards the end of the meeting, the committee discussed how to ensure their plan is followed by the city in the years to come.
+Near the end of the meeting, committee members discussed how to ensure their plan is followed by the city in the years to come.
 David Quart of the Economic Development Corp.
 (EDC) said some things, such as affordable housing specifications, could not be included in a master plan.
 The city, he said, normally allows community boards to draft a separate “Memorandum of Understanding,” detailing other commitments.
 But several community activists expressed concerns about this approach.
 CB3 member Harvey Epstein, referencing the controversy surrounding the Kingsbridge Armory in the Bronx, said, the city “made a decision that was in opposition to a lot of the things the community wanted, and it ended up being a big fight… how does it (a side agreement) bind you, especially years from now when there’s a new administration?
 How can there be more teeth?”

 At last month’s meeting, McWater said he was “100-percent certain” the city would walk away if it sensed the committee was fracturing.
 In 2003, the last attempt to develop SPURA, community groups erupted in anger when the Bloomberg administration presented its proposal.
 Since that time, city officials and elected representatives (including Assembly Speaker Sheldon Silver and Councilmember Alan Gerson) have emphasized the importance of giving the community the lead role in formulating a plan.